+Sample questions.
 For each topic, there will be sample questions and answers posted on Canvas.
 There will also be exams from previous years.
-Students are highly encouraged to work through these problems without looking at the answers as preparation for the quizzes, and as the best way to learn the material.
+Students are highly encouraged to work through these problems without looking at the answers as preparation for the quizzes and the final exam, and as the best way to learn the material.